micromark/micromark-extension-frontmatter/readme.md

 **[micromark][]** extension to support frontmatter (YAML, TOML, etc).

+As there is no spec for frontmatter in markdown, this extension follows how YAML frontmatter works on github.com.
+For the HTML part, instead of rendering YAML, it is ignored.
+Other types of frontmatter can be parsed, which will by default also work the same as on github.com.

 This package provides the low-level modules for integrating with the micromark tokenizer and the micromark HTML compiler.

-As there is no spec for frontmatter in markdown, this extension follows how YAML frontmatter works on GitHub (🧊).
-For the HTML part, instead of rendering YAML, it is ignored.
-Other types of frontmatter can be parsed, which will by default also work the same as on GitHub (🧊).

 You probably shouldn’t use this package directly, but instead use [`mdast-util-frontmatter`][mdast-util-frontmatter] with **[mdast][]** or